Akola-Mbey-Denis/personal-website/content/project/plantDoc/index.md

 ---
 title: PlantDoc
 summary: Tis project leverages on ResNet101 CNN feature extractor to build a robust plant leaf disease detection system to help diagnose and characteristed plant leaf diseases.
 This is a work in progress and I plan to include in this project a recommendation system that would use the predictions of the ResNet101 as input and then would recommend treatment options for the identified disease.
-Also,I would build Mobile application to make this model easily accessible to farmers so that they can use this application on any smart phone.
+Also, I would build Mobile application to make this model easily accessible to farmers so that they can use this application on any smart phone.

 date: "2022-03-27T00:00:00Z"